 With so much information and so much to learn, what could be the gravity of a chemistry school book?
-So many pages of formulas and illustrations, and from where do the highest mountains come, climbing up into
+So many pages of formulas, illustrations, and atomic theory, and from when of where do the highest mountains come, climbing up into

 "They come from the sea and this testimony is written into their rock and the walls of their summits.
-The highest gains its height from the deepest."(1) Up from below, they would say, and the spirit of heaviness whispers, and wonder-wrought waves become bone in winter's ice of a frozen seashore.
+The highest gains its height from the deepest."-1 Up from below, they would say, and the spirit of heaviness whispers, and wonder-wrought waves become bone in winter's ice of a frozen seashore.

-in the book, and not actually there, except in virtue of being at large in the world of creation and for discussion.
+materials only discussed in the book, and not actually there, except in virtue of being at large in the world of creation and for discussion.
 Then there is the weight and density of the book itself.
 There is the gravity of the social environment of school,

 the time of class, and course deadlines of the syllabus.
 There is the gravity of the grade obtained, A - F, and, of course, the gravitational costs of tuition.